 - Slips, trips, and falls regularly cause bus accident injuries.
 These accidents happen when passengers are walking down the bus aisle or when they are entering or exiting the bus.
 Slips, trips, and falls can be caused by poorly maintained bus floors and stairs, slippery conditions due to rain or snow, and bus aisles cluttered with passenger belongings.

-- A bus driver pulling away too quickly can cause injuries to a person who is exiting the bus, but has not made it a safe distance from the bus.
-This can also cause injuries to a passenger who has just gotten on the bus and has not had a chance to be seated before bus driver pulls away.
+- A bus driver pulling away too quickly can cause injuries to a person who is exiting the bus but has not made it a safe distance from the bus.
+This can also cause injuries to a passenger who has just gotten on the bus and has not had a chance to be seated before the bus driver pulls away.

 - Sudden stops or acceleration can cause injuries to unexpecting and unprepared passengers